 tech calculator

-Estimate how long it takes to charge an EV from a start % to a target % at a given charger power.
+Estimate EV charge time, delivered energy, and charging losses from a starting SOC to a target SOC at a given charger power.

 Results